 What you do is:

-- Now, in iTunes, select your device from the top (or sidebar if you’ve got the sidebar pane visible)
+Step #3.
+Now, in iTunes, select your device from the top (or sidebar if you’ve got the sidebar pane visible.)

-- Click on “File Sharing” and then on “Flash Drive”
+Step #5.
+Click on “File Sharing” and then on “Flash Drive.”

-The two apps mentioned above are quite powerful.
-USB Flash Drive + in fact comes with support for a variety of files so you can open them right from within the app.
-To me, though, this is overkill because I just want to use the iPhone like a storage device.
+The app mentioned above is quite powerful.
+To me, though, this is overkill because I just want to use the iPhone as a storage device.